 You know those films that are so intense you feel drained at the end?
 Well, Netflix Original Gerald’s Game is one, despite the fact, Carla Gugino hardly gets out of bed.
 Also, it might be one of the best films based on a Stephen King book.

-Here are the details: Jessie (Gugino) and Gerald (Bruce Greenwood) travel into the middle of nowhere for a short break to spice up their love life.
+Here are the details.
+Jessie (Gugino) and Gerald (Bruce Greenwood) travel into the middle of nowhere for a short break to spice up their love life.
 Their marriage is on the rocks so they think a quiet retreat will help to solve their problems.
 Jessie has brought with her dresses and other normal stuff, while Gerald has packed handcuffs, which he can’t wait to try out on his wife.

 Our emotions are put to the test as Jessie does everything she can to try and escape, but she’s not quite alone.
 There’s a stray dog in the house and it keeps sniffing around Gerald’s body.
-Manifestations appear in the room and taunt Jessie, but it’s her visions into the past that are the most sinister.
+Manifestations appear in the room and taunt Jessie, but her visions into the past are the most sinister.
 We learn a lot about her in these flashbacks and it appears her childhood demons still haunt her.